WalterWFeng/TMC4671-LearningNote/README.md

 |Voice coils|<img src="https://github.com/WalterWFeng/TMC4671-LearningNote/blob/main/img/Voice.jpg" width="200" />
 ***
 ## Hardware Structure
-As we can see, we can control TMC4671 with SPI interface through STM32 or other MicroChip.We can write some specific value into a register of the chip to implementing specific functions.Such as we can Select Motor Type
+As we can see, we can control TMC4671 with SPI interface or USART through STM32 or other MicroChip.We can write some specific value into a register of the chip to implement specific functions.
+Such as we can Select Motor Type or something.
+When we have set up the chip, the chip will automatically output a signal to the motor driver which is composed of Gate Driver and MOSFEt.Then, the motor will turn.
+At last, sensors will collect motor data and trans back to TMC4671, such as current and rotor position.TMC4671 will process data and adjust the output signal automatically to control the motor.
 <img src="https://github.com/WalterWFeng/TMC4671-LearningNote/blob/main/img/Hardware1.png" width="700" />
 <img src="https://github.com/WalterWFeng/TMC4671-LearningNote/blob/main/img/Hardware2.png" width="700" />